How Do I Comment on an Application

 The Council cannot be held legally responsible for representations from anyone commenting on planning applications which may contain libellous or defamatory statements.

-Please see the Council's privacy notice with regards to Development Management.
+Please see the Council's Privacy Notice with regards to Planning Services.

 Anonymous or confidential comments